-- 139 As there are limited effective pharmacological options available for treating chronic pain, people - with pain will benefit from the adoption of pain self-management strategies.
-This requires sensitive - and careful guidance, particularly when discussing psychological approaches as people in pain - may feel that the reality of their pain is being discounted.
-It is important that the person with pain is - supported in engaging in this process and does not feel that they have been abandoned to - manage alone.
-A collaborative approach can help the person with pain to come up with a realistic - plan to manage their pain and focus on reengaging with the activities they define as most - important to them.
-A personalised approach using Patient Activation Measures may be helpful - here.16 Ongoing support should be available to discuss the person's progress and collaboratively
+As there are limited effective pharmacological options available for treating chronic pain, people with pain will benefit from the adoption of pain self-management strategies.
+This requires sensitive and careful guidance, particularly when discussing psychological approaches as people in pain may feel that the reality of their pain is being discounted.
+It is important that the person with pain is supported in engaging in this process and does not feel that they have been abandoned to manage alone.
+A collaborative approach can help the person with pain to come up with a realistic plan to manage their pain and focus on reengaging with the activities they define as most important to them.
+A personalised approach using patient activation measures may be helpful here.19 Continuing support should be available to discuss the person's progress and to manage any setbacks collaboratively.